cdl-geneseo/geneseo-dictionary/C/Chaser.md

 # Chaser

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Chaser

 Created by  Unknown User (tjc13), last modified on Oct 05, 2008

 Chaser (NN): a non-alcoholic drink consumed after a shot of liquor to alter the taste.
 Definition given by approximately 96% of those surveyed.